How to improve the Ruby on Rails development performance?

-As a developer, I understand how essential Rails has been to our profession.
+As a developer, I understand Rails’ importance to our profession.
 But there may arise some unnecessary situations where the performance of Ruby on Rails development may be felt on the lower side.
-So, for the sake of better productivity it is important to boost the Ruby on Rails development performance.
+So, for the sake of better productivity, it is essential to boost the Ruby on Rails development performance.

 First of all, Ruby on Rails hasn’t been in the list of fastest frameworks.
-And then since Ruby on Rails is in continued development and like any other open-source tool, it always will be.
-Every update brings new features and also new bugs to the core making the Rails development even slower.
+And then since Ruby on Rails is in the continued development and, like any other open-source tool, it always will be.
+Every update brings new features and also new bugs to the core, making the Rails development even slower.

-In this article, I will discuss how you can improve the performance of the development process by optimizing both backend and frontend.
+In this article, I will discuss how you can improve the performance of the development process by optimizing both the backend and frontend.

 Do not expect high performance.

 Ruby is not the fastest programming tool, so don’t wish Ruby on Rails to be among the fastest of the lot.
-Always remember that you were not going to get the best to speed with.
-So just temper your expectations and then try to get the classic hundred milliseconds turnaround at least.
+Always remember that you are not going to get the best to speed with.
+So temper your expectations and then try to get at least the classic hundred milliseconds turnaround.

 Do Database Indexing.

-While database indexing itself is a slow operation, it boosts your web app by making data-fetching easier and faster.
+While database indexing is a slow operation, it boosts your web app by making data fetching easier and faster.

 What is database indexing?

-Database indexing an operation in app development that creates a data structure which improves the speed of data retrieval operations at the cost of additional writes and storage space to maintain the index data structure.
+Database indexing is an operation in app development that creates a data structure that improves the speed of data retrieval operations at the cost of additional writes and storage space to maintain the index data structure.

 Solve N+1 query performance problem by Eager Loading.